I can think of few words more cursed when combined than hearing my eighth-grade life science teacher announce, “Pop quiz!”

 It also demonstrates that while interactive content may be serious business, the content itself doesn’t have to be stuffy or serious at all to be effective.

-We’d recommend the latter if you’re a Podia customer -- integrating the two is a cinch -- and you can find a detailed step-by-step guide to setting up your first quiz in our previous article about customer retention.
+We’d recommend the latter if you’re a Podia customer -- integrating the two is a cinch -- and you can find a detailed step-by-step guide to setting up your first quiz in our previous article about membership site retention.

 (Not a customer yet?
 You can fix that and try us out for free for two weeks, or better yet, tune in for a live demo to discover everything Podia can do for your business.)